blueee04/Flam_R-D_Assignment/README.md

 ## My Solution

 Okay i’ll break down the problem, so we have been given two parametric equations which are as follows, i’ll paste the screenshots here.
+I'll keep the sources or references in between the content.

 ![](https://raw.githubusercontent.com/blueee04/Flam_R-D_Assignment/refs/heads/main/Screenshot%202025-11-07%20014813.png)